Makoto Chūza

-Makoto Chūza (中座 真, Chūza Makoto) is a Japanese professional shogi player ranked 7-dan.
+Makoto Chūza (中座 真, Chūza Makoto) is a Japanese retired professional shogi player who achieved the rank of 8-dan.

-Early life
+Early life and apprenticeship

 Chūza was born in Wakkanai, Hokkaido on February 3, 1970.
 He was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū in November 1981 under the tutelage of shogi professional Yūji Sase, was promoted to the rank of 1-dan in 1988, and obtained full professional status and the rank of 4-dan in April 1996.